ejosborn/bookbot/README.md

 # Setting up BookBot

-This program takes in a text document and runs a series of methods on it.
+This program processes a text document by applying a series of methods to it.

 ## Methods
 ### Get_Book_Text: